unigrid-project/janus-java/README.md

 Troubleshooting
 ---------------
-If you are running into issues starting the wallet a good place to look is our documentation page [docs](https://docs.unigrid.org/)
+If you are running into issues starting the wallet a good place to look is our [documentation](https://docs.unigrid.org/) page.

 Automated Testing